-The purpose of a dress code and of uniforms at Harding Academy is to create a climate that focuses on students' spiritual, academic, and personal growth rather than on fashion or popularity.
+The purpose of a dress code and of uniforms at Harding Academy is to guide students to dress neatly and modestly and to create a climate that focuses on students' spiritual, academic, and personal growth rather than on fashion or popularity.
+All parents are expected to be the primary enforcers of dress code policy.
+Parents are expected to monitor what their children wear to school in a manner consistent with the school's policies.
+When parents fail to do so, teachers and administrators spend time correcting problems that could have been addressed at home.
+This is a distraction from learning and can be avoided with teamwork between home and school.
 While it is impossible to name every possible dress code issue that might come up, the following guidelines are given to help parents and students have an idea of the school's expectations.